Data-Science-II/Project2-PranayKumar-DylanFauntleroy-NathanHales/README.md

 ### Scala

+The files will all be placed in the scalation modeling analytics package.
+ConcreteStuff, WineStuff, StabilityStuff and BikeStuff are all modeled after ExampleAutoMPG, and serve as imports for the datasets for the ML models.
+Each of the five files starting with "CSCI4360Project2" have test runs with every model inside of them, including the commands to run the individual tests.

 ### Python

 The python file is an ipynb and so should be opened with either Jupyter Notebook or Google Colab.
 I would recommend using Google Colab since the required packages are already installed.